Condylomata Acuminata

 Pregnancy Considerations

-- Warts often grow larger during pregnancy and regress spontaneously after delivery.
+- Warts often grow larger, increase in number, and become more friable in pregnancy (2).
+They can regress spontaneously after delivery.

-- Cervical infection has been found to be a risk factor for preterm birth (3).
+- Cervical infection has been found to be a risk factor for preterm birth.

 - HPV vaccination is contraindicated in pregnancy.

-- Treatment during pregnancy is somewhat controversial but may include topical trichloroacetic acid (TCA), cryotherapy, electrocautery, or surgical excision.
+- Treatment during pregnancy is somewhat controversial because it can be incomplete, but accepted treatments are trichloroacetic acid (TCA), cryotherapy, electrocautery, or surgical excision.

 Epidemiology